 Baiting of the peninsula continues and the rare fox that makes it north of the fence is quickly removed.
 Feral cats are also susceptible to 1080 poison when live prey is scarce.

 In the late 1990’s intensive leg-hold trapping was carried out for feral cat research and population control.
-Lures using different sounds and smells were used for a number of years and much was learnt about the breeding, behaviour and diet of cats while helping control their numbers.
+Lures using different sounds and smells were used for a number of years and much was learnt about the breeding, behaviour and diet of feral cats while helping control their numbers.
 Cage trapping was also trialled but was not successful, in part due to some of the reintroduced native animals entering the traps.
-Aerial 1080 baiting is now the only cat control method.
+Aerial 1080 baiting is now the only feral cat control method.

 Rabbits persist on the peninsula with population fluctuations through the year.
 Myxomatosis and more recently calicivirus have helped control their numbers.
 It is hoped that a new strain of calicivirus released in 2017 will significantly reduce rabbit numbers again.